theseushu/react-route-controller/README.md

 # redux-route-controller

-I'm currently working on 'ui' branch to set up basic outfits for most pages Hoping to get it done before Dec, 8th
+I'm currently working on 'ui' branch to set up basic looks for most pages

+Hoping to get it done before Dec, 8th